-One panelist positively assessed that the same law on transparency of media ownership provides for transparency of ownership of providers, but another said a large share of Internet traffic comes from Russia because it is very cheap-and that constitutes a threat to national security, protection of personal data, and the fight against piracy.
+Rozkladay positively assessed that the same law on transparency of media ownership provides for transparency of ownership of providers, but Kvurt said a large share of Internet traffic comes from Russia because it is very cheap-and that constitutes a threat to national security, protection of personal data, and the fight against piracy.

-By October 2018, Internet penetration reached 63 percent of Ukrainians (20.8 million) over age 15, according to a Ukrainian internet researcher.
+By October 2018, Internet penetration reached 63 percent of Ukrainians (20.8 million) over age 15, according to the Internet Association of Ukraine's Factum Group research.
 That figure has held fairly steady for the past two years.
-Seventy percent of regular Internet users obtain access via smartphones, 36 percent through home laptops or desktop computers, and 13 percent through tablets.
+Seventy percent of regular Internet users obtain access via smartphones, 36 percent through home laptops or desktop computers, and 13 percent through tablets.14